EVO 2017 Lineup Announced, Includes ‘Street Fighter V,’ ‘Injustice 2,’ And Fan Voted Ninth Title

 Tekken 7 is the latest in a series based on the more realistic aspects of the fighting game genre.
 Focusing more on fists, feet, and grappling, the series eschewed the use of projectiles made popular in other titles of its time.
 It also made the leap into 3D less awkward after Sega’s Virtua Fighter debuted the idea with blocky characters.

-King of Fighters XIV, Guilty Gear Xrd Rev 2, and BlazBlue: Central Fiction were also announced to be part of the show.
+King of Fighters XIV, Guilty Gear Xrd Rev 2, and BlazBlue: Central Fiction were also announced as part of the show.

-The ninth game will be decided by the fans, through donations via Genorosity attached to the names of those on the list.
+The ninth game will be decided by the fans, through donations via Generosity attached to the names of those on the list.
 All of the money raised by voting will go to charity.
 Most noticeably absent from the possibilities is Marvel Vs Capcom: Infinite, which as impressive as it looks, will allegedly lack any Marvel characters not in the cinematic universe.
 Instead, one of the options up for voting is Ultimate Marvel Vs Capcom 3, the last game in the franchise to be released for PlayStation 3 and Xbox 360.

 Super Street Fighter II Turbo might be the oldest of all of the games possible at the three-day gaming tournament, having been the final version of SF II (at least until the Switch version is released).